slint-ui/slint/docs/langref/src/file_format.md

 }
 ```

+Names have to be valid [identifiers](identifiers.md) and are used to reference
-You can refer to named elements from other elements.
+named elements from other elements.

 Some Elements have pre-defined names in addition to any you defined yourself: